The Patient Journey Through Pittwater Day Surgery

 Any medical condition which may affect your operation

 That you have not taken any aspirin, warfarin, steroids, anti-inflammatories or natural remedies in the last two Weeks.
 There are some exceptions to these instructions depending on the type of procedure, the surgeon and the patient’s medical history

 That you bring in any relevant X-Rays or scans for FES surgery

-The Nurse will go through the day surgery process with you and answer any queries
+The nurse will go through the Pittwater Day Surgery process with you and answer any queries

 Escorts and Carers

 If you are having general anaesthetic (GA) or IV or oral sedation you must have an escort to pick you up and take you home.
 In these cases someone will be required to stay with you overnight.
 If you have problems finding an escort or carer, you should advise the Admissions Nurse.
 We can discuss alternatives with you.

 We understand there are much better things to do than go to hospital, but we aim to make this experience as positive as possible for our littlest customers.
 Children are welcome to visit our facility prior to their day of surgery to familiarize themselves.
 It’s great if they have a favourite toy or comforter to bring; our recovery staff will ensure it is right beside them as they wake up after surgery.
 It’s a good idea to bring a change of clothes or a spare nappy as accidents can happen under general anaesthetic.